Azure/AI-in-a-Box/genai-security/README.md

   * Monitor for degradation in output quality
   * Use inbound/outbound blocking/white lists or filters or rules
   * Use other models or dedicated services to pre-process requests
   * Use the native power of models to steer zero- or few-shot prompting strategies.
-See [promptbase](https://github.com/microsoft/promptbase) for an growing collection of resources, best practices, and sample scripts.
+See [promptbase](https://github.com/microsoft/promptbase) for a growing collection of resources, best practices, and sample scripts.

 See [Exploring Adversarial Prompting and Mitigations in AI-Infused Applications](https://www.linkedin.com/pulse/exploring-adversarial-prompting-mitigations-alex-morales-3sqne/) for more specifics on these types of attacks and defense tactics.